cincuranet/blog/tools/fb-net-external-engine.md

 These ideas, in no particular order, is what I (or people/companies supporting the plugin) have in mind for the future.

-* Create support for executing SQL commands inside C# code in the same context (same transaction) as the currently running code.
-	* Why: Because it's possible and in some situations it's needed.
 * Explore posibilities of using .NET Core.
 	* Why: Because that would allow using _FbNetExternalEngine_ on Linux servers as well.
 * Add support for `CHARACTER SET OCTETS`.